yycjs/framework-shootout/slides.md

 ---

-## Backbone
+## BackboneJS

-* Created by [Jeremy Ashkenas](http://ashkenas.com/) and maintained by [Document Cloud](http://documentcloud.github.com/).
+A client side MVC style framework to structure JavaScript applications, created by [Jeremy Ashkenas](http://ashkenas.com/) and maintained by [Document Cloud](http://documentcloud.github.com/):

-*
+* __Backbone.Model__ - Contains interactive data and the logic connected to it
+* __Backbone.Collection__ - An ordered set of models providing list events and methods
+* __Backbone.Router__ - Provides linkable and bookmarkable URLs
+* __Backbone.View__ - Combines controllers and view

 ---

+## BackboneJS - Photo gallery I

+	!javascript
+	var Photo = Backbone.Model.extend({

+	    // Default attributes for the photo
+	    defaults: {
+	      // Ensure that each photo created has an `src`.
+	      src: "placeholder.jpg",
+	      caption: "A default image",
+	      viewed: false
+	    },

+	    initialize: function() {
+	    }

+	});

+---

+## BackboneJS - Photo gallery II

+	!javascript
+	var PhotoGallery = Backbone.Collection.extend({

+        // Reference to this collection's model.
+        model: Photo,

+        // Filter down the list of all photos that have been viewed
+        viewed: function() {
+          return this.filter(function(photo){ return photo.get('viewed'); });
+        },

+        // Filter down the list to only photos that have not yet been viewed
+        unviewed: function() {
+          return this.without.apply(this, this.viewed());
+        }

+    });

+---

 ## [JavaScriptMVC](http://javascriptmvc.com)

 <img src="images/javascriptmvc.png" alt="JavaScriptMVC" style="float: right; margin-left: 2em;" />
-One of the first client side JavaScript MVC frameworks first released about 5 years ago.
+One of the first client side JavaScript MVC frameworks first released in 2008.

 Provides full application stack with dependency manager, MVC framework (formerly jQueryMX), functional testing library and documentation engine: